GuillermoCzza/Inventory-Manager/README.md

 This is a PostgreSQL table manager made for the purposes of providing a simple interface for managing inventory, though you can use it for whatever table you want by modifying the template_table table in the database.

-Make sure you have PostgreSQL installed at whatever computer you want to host the database.
+You must have [Node.js](https://nodejs.org/en) installed to run this.
+Also, make sure you have [PostgreSQL](https://www.postgresql.org/) installed at whatever computer you want to host the database.

 ## Releases